appfeel/node-pushnotifications/README.md

     badge: 2, // gcm for ios, apn
     sound: 'ping.aiff', // gcm, apn
     alert: {}, // apn, will take precedence over title and body
+    // alert: '', // It is also accepted a text message in alert
     titleLocKey: '', // apn and gcm for ios
     titleLocArgs: '', // apn and gcm for ios
     launchImage: '', // apn and gcm for ios